King in Black: Main plot

 As Silver Surfer faces off against him, Knull recalls his previous fight against him.
 Through the God of Light, Silver Surfer assumes a chrome form and turns his surfboard into a sword while Knull transforms his armor into one that would enable him to combat Silver Surfer.
 As Knull begins to fight Silver Surfer, the members of the Avengers, Fantastic Four, and X-Men charge towards Knull so that they can aid Silver Surfer.
 Just then, Venom appears having been transformed into Captain Universe stating that he'll handle Knull from here.
 As Knull claims that he has killed Venom many times, Venom manages to make use of Mjolnir and Silver Surfer's surfboard which he merged into a battle axe that is the shape of Venom's spider emblem.
 When Cyclops asks if he is hallucinating, Captain America and Captain Marvel advise Cyclops to get his head into the game as the Symbiote-controlled civilians are closing in on him.
 Using his battle axe, Venom starts to shred his way through the Symbiote Dragons upon noting that Knull has become afraid of him.
 Knull even unleashes a Symbiote-controlled Celestial to aid him as Venom beheads it.
 As Venom rips off Knull's armor, Knull states that the darkness is in Dylan.
 Venom then picks up Knull, flies into the air, and punches through the Symbiote barrier surrounding Earth where Knull states that the Void is eternal and the abyss has teeth.
-Venom then states he doesn't care if he rights as he plunges his hand into the sun and uses the Uni-Power to vaporize Knull.
+Venom then states he doesn't care if he's right as he plunges his hand into the sun and uses the Uni-Power to vaporize Knull.
 Then Eddie hears a lot of voices.
 The Uni-Power informs Eddie that the Symbiote Hive is celebrating their freedom from Knull.
 The vampires see that Blade is overpowered and try to attack only to be vanquished when sunlight hits them.
 With their weapons separated from the battle axe form, Thor and Silver Surfer noted that things will not be back to normal soon.
 Spider-Man gets confirmation from Eddie that Knull is no more as Dylan embraces him as Venom rips out the Symbiote within Dylan.
 The Uni-Power then leaves Eddie stating that he has become more than a human as the Venom Symbiote rebonds to Eddie.
 As Venom sprouts dragon-like wings and flies into the air, the hostless Symbiotes and Symbiote Dragons follow him.
 The Venom Symbiote translates the Symbiote language to Eddie stating that he is now the new Nexus of the Hive Mind, the new God of the Symbiotes, and the new King in Black.